-He Oranga Poutama, "Stairway to wellbeing", promotes the development and implementation of physical recreation and sport in a way that is culturally appropriate to Māori.
+Developing, promoting and implementing physical activities in a way that is culturally appropriate to Māori.

-Sport NZ Ihi Aotearoa supports Māori wellbeing by improving participation and increasing leadership through play, active recreation and sport.
+Sport NZ Ihi Aotearoa supports Māori wellbeing by improving participation and growing leadership through play, active recreation and sport.

 - Sport Northland